noerjeffries/START-HERE/HOW-TO-SETUP.md

 1-2h

 ### We need help here:
-The current time to set up hypothes.is doesn't allow scaling of contributions to our projects.
+The current time to set up hypothes.is is tremendously improvable.

-To improve that, we are setting up a **docker compose file** so we can ideally reduce the installation time **to a few minutes**.
+To do so, we are setting up a **docker compose file** so we can ideally reduce the installation time **to a few minutes**.

 Help us making the installation faster for everyone: https://github.com/WorldBrain/infrastructure/issues/17